yowainwright/macrustle/README.md

 # MacRustle 💻💨

-> A utility tool for setting up an apple computer for JavaScript software development
+> A useful README for setting up a mac for JavaScript software development.
+> v0.0.1 This project is currently in progress (04.13.20)

 ---

-> v0.0.1 This project is currently in progress (04.)

 It can take time to setup a new mac for JavaScript software development.
+MacRustle documents this process to help with this process.
-MacRustle supports setting up a Mac for this.
-MacRustle differs from similar tools because it doesn't assume what you need and offers support to help you get what you want.
+It differs from similar projects because it doesn't assume what's needed and offers support to help get what's wanted.

 ## General Utility Notes

-- This suite is generally built
+- It is generally written
-- Read carefully before using all in on commands.
+- Read carefully before following notes
 - File an [issue](/issues) if you have a problem or idea

 ---